Entropy Production for Discrete-Time Markov Processes: Summary and Discussion

-In summary, due to differences in the definitions of time-reversed entropy production and backward entropy production, it seems that these definitions are applicable to different applications and should be used for different purposes.
-Since time-reversed entropy production is a measure of the irreversibility of stochastic dynamics in non-equilibrium systems, it is appropriate to use it in situations such as living organisms, which interact strongly with the environment and are thus kept in non-equilibrium states, and where it is necessary to rigorously capture violations of the detailed balance.
-On the other hand, backward entropy production is a measure that describes how probabilistic dynamics can be viewed as Bayesian inference about the past.
+In summary, due to differences in the definitions of dissipation function and entropy production, it seems that these definitions are applicable to different applications and should be used for different purposes.
+Since dissipation function is a measure of the irreversibility of stochastic dynamics in non-equilibrium systems, it is considered appropriate to employ it in situations where the violation of the detailed balance needs to be strictly captured in systems that are kept in nonequilibrium due to strong interaction with the environment, such as living organisms.
+On the other hand, entropy production is a measure that describes how probabilistic dynamics can be viewed as Bayesian inference about the past.
 It is therefore suitable for statistical time-series analysis and information-theoretic analysis, and is appropriate for time-series dynamics in general, including chemical/biological reactions and social networks, where it is necessary to analyze the flow of information.